PhD in Learning Sciences

 Why Study the Learning Sciences?

-- Develop skills for investigating pressing social, cultural and economic concerns that influence education experiences.
+- Develop critical skills for investigating pressing social, cultural and economic concerns that influence learning.

-- Work with artificial intelligence, XR technology and other innovations that will challenge you to consider learning with fresh eyes.
+- Work with artificial intelligence, XR technology, open data and other innovations that challenge us to consider learning with fresh eyes.

 Why Get a Learning Sciences Degree at Adelphi University in New York?